 From their geographically marginal site on the West Coast, the influence of their office marked a larger shift in the US begun during WWII from East Coast control to the West due to war efforts in aerospace industries both in terms of design and manufacture, not to mention the siting of the RAND office, Hollywood and television production.
 It is useful to remember that in the early days of their marriage in the first years of the 1940s, Charles worked as a set designer for M-G-M while also experimenting with molding plywood for a host of uses in the war effort, from plane parts to splints for wounded limbs, thus emphasizing design and materials in the service of a range of applications from military technology to field medicine to cinema production and art.
 The biomorphic shapes afforded by molded plywood made their way into Ray’s sculptures.
 Some of these in September 1942 featured on the cover of an issue of Arts and Architecture.
-The convoluted and folded wooden structures evoked a Mbius strip of planes that aesthetically bore the same interest in perspective found in Braque’s and Picasso’s cubist sculptures.
-(Giovanni 60) The process of molded plywood also found its way on to M-G-M sets as well as into furniture and industrial design, so that from the outset the Eameses’ work cut across art, architecture, cinema, military and industrial production: a materiality that physically links the military-industrial-university-entertainment complex, rendering it and the Eames Office another kind of Mbius strip.
+The convoluted and folded wooden structures evoked a Möbius strip of planes that aesthetically bore the same interest in perspective found in Braque’s and Picasso’s cubist sculptures.
+(Giovanni 60) The process of molded plywood also found its way on to M-G-M sets as well as into furniture and industrial design, so that from the outset the Eameses’ work cut across art, architecture, cinema, military and industrial production: a materiality that physically links the military-industrial-university-entertainment complex, rendering it and the Eames Office another kind of Möbius strip.
 The plasticity of the material allowed it the potentialities plasticity provides.
 And plasticity of materials and aesthetics as well as topics, ideas and clients proved central to the Eames Office.

 Charles and Ray Eames: Plywood Chairs and Leg Splint (Wikicommons)